azat-co/practicalnode/chapter7/chapter7.md

 # Mongoose Models

-As in many other ORMs, in Mongoose, the cornerstone object is a model.
+As in many other ORMs/ODMs, in Mongoose, the cornerstone object is a model.
 To compile a schema into a model, use `mongoose.model(name, schema)`—for example,

 ```js
 const Book = mongoose.model('Book', bookSchema)